zackw/header-survey/README.md

 prepend the word "embedded" to the category.
 (For instance, Android and iOS should both be categorized "embedded Unix".)

-Send a pull request for your `h-` file and your changes to `scansys.py`.
+Send a pull request for your `h-` file and your changes to `prereqs.ini`.

 ## Baseline Lists